 By the time it had gained a volume to Altera’s likening, one could mistake it for a horizontal avalanche.
 Altera stretched her arms out like wings, and the sphere started to move.
 It crashed through the iron bars, tearing them apart like bowling pins and continued further into the guardsman’s direction.

 When he heard the noise and looked up from his magazine, he could only express horror.
 The sphere slammed into his body and torpedoed him across the corridor.
 It began to crack, burst asunder and buried the man under chunks of ice.

 Sweat was dripping from Altera’s forehead.
 Her red eyes shone in the light of a fire that desired to burn all obstacles to ashes.
 Her breath was heavy, and her arms trembled.

-“Let’s go”, said Altera and walked out of the hole, bringing them back to reality, as they couldn’t avert their eyes at the sheer volume of Altera’s action and the field of ice that kept the man at bay.
+“Let’s go,” said Altera and walked out of the hole, bringing them back to reality, as they couldn’t avert their eyes at the sheer volume of her action and the field of ice that kept the man at bay.

 Ragna looked up.
 The guardsman had risen from the ice.
 Breathing and shivering, he held a gun.
 The impact had flattened his face, and blood and snow ran from his swollen and crooked nose.

 Pete had no idea how that was possible.
 His eyes didn’t deceive him.
 Somehow, that Altera girl had known that he would fire his gun, and somehow, she was able to calculate the trajectory of the bullet.
 And she still managed to dodge in time.
 First, she somehow broke out of her cuffs, then she controlled ice, and now this?
 Even taking an overpowered Flyga into account, the number of unrelated abilities was too high.